-Contents 1
+Contents .
+1

-Introduction 3
+Introduction .
+3

 Academic Standards and Enhancement of the Quality of Research Programmes 3

 Monitoring the Success of Postgraduate Research Programmes 3

-The Research Environment 4
+The Research Environment .
+4

 Section 1: Research Degree Assessment Procedures 5

-Examination panel 6
+Examination panel .
+6

-Appointment of Examiners 6
+Appointment of Examiners .
+6

 Section 2: Criteria for the Assessment of Research Degrees 7

 Learning Outcomes for the Award of MPhil 7

 Learning Outcomes for the Award of PhD, PhD by Publication, and Professional Doctorate 7

-Length and format of thesis 8
+Length and format of thesis .
+8

-Section 3: Examining the Thesis 9
+Section 3: Examining the Thesis 8

-The Oral Examination (Viva Voce) 9
+The Oral Examination (Viva Voce) .
+9

-Viva voce arrangements 9
+Viva voce arrangements .
+9

-The day of the viva voce 9
+The day of the viva voce .
+9

 Examiners' Recommendations 10

-Minor corrections: 11
+Minor corrections: 10

-Resubmission 11
+Resubmission: 11

 Resubmission of PhD for MPhil 12

 Failure to agree a recommendation 12

 Section 4: Academic Misconduct 12

 Appendices 13

-Appendix A: Selection Criteria for Examiners 13
+Appendix A: Criteria for the Appointment of Research Degree Examiners 13

-Independence 13

-Subject knowledge 13

-Experience of examining 13
+Appendix B: External Examiners (Research Degrees) - Process for Checking Right to Work in the UK 16

-Appendix B: Role of the Internal Examiner 14
+Appendix C: Role of the Internal Examiner 16

-Before the examination, the Internal Examiner: 14

-Following the examination, the Internal Examiner: 14

-Appendix C: Role of the Independent Chair 15

-Prior to the examination: 15
+Appendix D: Guidelines for Independent Chairs of Research Degree Examinations 19

+Appendix E: Format of PhD Thesis 23

+Appendix F: Procedure for the Investigation of Academic Misconduct by Research Students 25

+Appendix G: Policy on remote Viva Voce Examinations 28